Cranky Canine Confirmation

 At least 250 soft, pea-sized treats (a FULL Ziploc baggie for example) - bring more than you think you will need.
 Please do not bring kibble, Zukes Mini Naturals, Beggin' Strips, carrots, etc... - they're too hard/dense/boring.
 Dogs prefer meat-based treats or cheese.
 Need treat ideas?
 Click here.

-Your clicker (we provide you with two)
+Your clicker (we provide you with one)

 A properly fitted harness or head halter & a 6’-8’ non-retractable leash